Easy, Healthy, and Delicious Spaghetti Squash

-- Put the squash flesh side down in a 9x13 caserole pan or on a cookie sheet.
-I like to cover the pan in wax paper, so that I don't have to clean up cooked on squash residue later.
+- Put the squash flesh-side down in a 9x13-inch casserole pan or on a cookie sheet.
+I like to cover the pan in wax paper so that I don't have to clean up cooked-on squash residue later.

-- Bake for 30-45 minutes (You'll know it's done when you can easily poke a fork through the outside).
+- Bake for 30 to 45 minutes.
+(You'll know it's done when you can easily poke a fork through the outside).

 - Let cool until you are able to handle the squash comfortably, and then scrape the insides out with a fork.
-The squash will come out in spaghetti like strands.
+The squash will come out in spaghetti-like strands (see photo above).

-- Prepare spaghetti squash as described above in the "How to Cook a Spaghetti Squash" section.
+- Prepare spaghetti squash as described above in the "Instructions for Cooking the Spaghetti Squash" section.
 You will prepare the rest of the veggies while the squash is cooking.

 - While squash is cooking, dice onion and bell pepper(s), mince garlic, and slice olives.